IMAGES

 Southeast Asian Cooking, by Barbara Hansen (Tucson, Fisher Books, 1992).
 No pictures, but some good and straightforward recipes.

-Easy Thai-Style Cookery, from the Home Library series of the Australian Women's Weekly (Sydney, 1991).
-Maybe not too easy to find, but the recipes are good and the photos very helpful.
 The Wise Encyclopedia of Cookery (New York, Wm.
 H. Wise Co, 1954).
 An easy to use cookbook that is still not wholly outdated (and certainly progressive for its time) - mentioned in case you find it on a dusty shelf.
 (There are lots of dusty ones that should remain there.)

 And, of course there are myriad books in which food features prominently.
-Among those that are entertaining as well as informative: The Omnivore’s Dilemma, In Defense of Food, The Man Who Ate Everything, Kitchen Confidential and French Lessons.
+Among those that are entertaining as well as informative: The Omnivore’s Dilemma, In Defense of Food, The Man Who Ate Everything, Kitchen Confidential, and French Lessons.